Wolverhampton West (UK Parliament constituency)

+Wolverhampton West is a borough constituency in the city of Wolverhampton in the West Midlands of England which was re-established for the 2024 general election following the 2023 Periodic Review of Westminster constituencies and which is formed largely from the former Wolverhampton South West constituency.
+It has been represented in the House of Commons since 2024 by Warinder Juss.

 Boundaries

 1885–1918

 The original boundaries of the constituency were set in the sixth schedule of the Redistribution of Seats Act 1885.
 The seat comprised five wards of the municipal borough of Wolverhampton (St. Mark's, St. Paul's, St. John's, St. George's and St. Matthew's) and the neighbouring Ettingshall area which lay outside the borough boundaries.

-1918-1950
+1918–1950

 Constituencies throughout Great Britain and Ireland were redrawn by the Representation of the People Act 1918.
 Wolverhampton's municipal boundaries had been enlarged and it had become a county borough in the period since 1885.
 The Wolverhampton West seat was redefined to reflect this, and was described as comprising nine wards of the county borough: Blakenhall, Dunstall, Graiseley, Merridale, Park, St. George's, St. John's, St. Mark's and St. Matthew's.

+2024–present

+Further to the 2023 periodic review of Westminster constituencies, which was based on the ward structure in place on 1 December 2020, and taking into account the local government boundary review in the City of Wolverhampton which came into effect in May 2023, the re-established constituency comprises the following from the 2024 general election: